-You are cordially invited to attend our 2013 Annual Meeting of Shareowners on Tuesday, February 5, 2013.
+You are cordially invited to attend our 2015 Annual Meeting of Shareowners on Tuesday, February 3, 2015.
 The meeting will be held in Bradley Hall at our Global Headquarters in Milwaukee, Wisconsin.
 You will find information about the business to be conducted at the meeting in the attached notice of meeting and proxy statement.
-At the meeting, I will also review the Company's activities and performance during the last year and answer questions.
+At the meeting, I will also review the Company's activities and performance during the last year and answer questions of general interest to shareowners.
+You can read more about our performance in the accompanying 2014 Annual Report and Form 10-K.